rittikbasu/website/README.md

 ## Features

-* Uses Notion as a CMS:
+* Uses Notion as a CMS for blog posts
-  * Using Notion API to fetch blog and project data from the Notion database.
+* Uses Supabase to keep count of likes and views
 * Highlight.js: Syntax Highlighting
-* Pagination (TODO)
 * Styled Components

 ## Setup